Stockton and Darlington Railway: Founding of Middlesbrough

 The export of coal had become the railway's main business, but the staiths at Stockton had inadequate storage and the size of ships was limited by the depth of the Tees.
 A branch from Stockton to Haverton, on the north bank of the Tees, was proposed in 1826, and the engineer Thomas Storey proposed a shorter and cheaper line to Middlesbrough, south of the Tees in July 1827.
 Later approved by George Stephenson, this plan was ratified by the shareholders on 26 October.
 The Tees Navigation Company was about to improve the river and proposed that the railway delay application to Parliament, but, despite opposition, at a meeting in January 1828 it was decided to proceed.
-A more direct northerly route from Auckland to the Tees had been considered since 1819, and the Tees & Weardale Railway had applied unsuccessfully to Parliament for permission for such a line in 1823, 1824 and 1825.
+A more direct northerly route from Auckland to the Tees had been considered since 1819, and the Tees and Weardale Railway had applied unsuccessfully to Parliament for permission for such a line in 1823, 1824 and 1825.
 This now became a 11+1/2 mi line linking Simpasture on the S&DR's line near today's Newton Aycliffe station with Haverton and Stockton, via a route that was 6 mi shorter than via the route of the S&DR, and named the Clarence Railway in honour of the Duke of Clarence, later King William IV.

 Meetings held in Stockton in early 1828 supported the Tees Navigation and the Clarence Railway, but the S&DR received permission for its branch on 23 May 1828 after promising to complete the Hagger Leases Branch and to build a bridge across the Tees at least 72 ft wide and 19 ft above low water, so as not to affect shipping.
 Two members of the management committee resigned, as they felt that Stockton would be adversely affected by the line, and Meynell, the S&DR chairman, stepped down from leadership.
 The Clarence Railway was approved a few days later, with the same gauge as the S&DR. The route of the Clarence Railway was afterwards amended to reach Samphire Batts, later known as Port Clarence, and traffic started in August 1833; by the middle of 1834 Port Clarence had opened and 28 mi of line was in use.
 The S&DR charged the d per ton per mile landsale rate for coal it carried the 10 mi from the collieries to Simpasture for forwarding to Port Clarence, rather than the lower shipping rate.
 By July 1834, the Exchequer Loan Commissioners had taken control of the Clarence Railway.